mmAbdelhay/blog-system-backend/README.md

 ### notes

-- there is a collection of the api in .json file in the repo
+- there is a collection of the api in .json file in the repo.